MultiSafepay/docs/content/api/payment_methods/post-order-wechatpay.md

 Displaying the WeChat QR code:

-- Redirect orders redirect the customer to a [MultiSafepay payment page](/payment-pages/) where the QR code is displayed under **Payment methods**.
+- Redirect orders redirect the customer to a [payment page](/payment-pages/) where the QR code is displayed under **Payment methods**.

 - Direct orders retrieve the `qr_url` and render the QR code in your system to display it to the customer.